Skip to content

 Value Meaning

-none No LLM configured — gateway-only mode
+none No LLM configured.
+Gateway-only mode

-byok Bring Your Own Key — your API key, direct to provider
+byok Bring Your Own Key.
+Your API key, direct to provider

-managed Managed LLM — routed through ClawHosters proxy
+managed Managed LLM.
+Routed through ClawHosters infrastructure

 Playwright (Browser)